monicagiraldochica/bash_tutorial/docs/condition_test.md

 This will be printed if it is not false (it's true) that 3 equals 3.
 ```

 We learned that the expression `-f FILE` tests if a file exists.
-If we want to test if a file doesn't exist, then we just need to test if `-f FILE` is false.
+If we want to test if a file doesn't exist, then we just need to test if `-f FILE` is `false`.

 ```bash
 $ FILE="SomeFileThatExists.txt"